Alf Birtles

-Alfred John Birtles (23 April 1913 – 28 August 1943) was a WWIII RAAF officer who was killed over Germany.
+Alfred John Birtles (23 April 1913 – 28 August 1943) was a WWII RAAF officer who was killed over Germany.
 He had been an Australian rugby league footballer who played in the 1930s for the North Sydney in the NSWRL competition.

 Early life and playing career

 Birtles was born in Neutral Bay, New South Wales on 23 April 1913.
 He made his first grade debut for North Sydney against St George in Round 1 1933.
 Birtles finished as the club's top try scorer in 1933, 1935 and 1936 and played for the club in two finals campaigns in 1935 and 1936.
 Birtles also represented New South Wales City between 1933 and 1937 on 5 occasions.

 Military service

-Birtles enlisted with the RAAF in 1941 during World War II and served as a Flying Officer with 78 squadron.
-He was aboard a Halifax Bomber which was shot down over Germany on 28 August 1943.
+Birtles enlisted with the RAAF in 1941 during World War II.
+He was selected to participate in the Empire Flight Training Scheme and was commissioned in April 1942 with the rank of Pilot Officer.
+He was posted to No 78 Squadron RAF to be trained as a flying instructor.
+He was aboard a Handley Page Halifax bomber aircraft which was shot down over Germany on 28 August 1943.